 MAY 2017 = +700,000 oz

-Again, using an estimate based om the USGS March 2017 Gold Mineral Industry Survey, the U.S. will suffer a 26 mt gold supply deficit for Jan-May 2017:
+Again, using an estimate based on the USGS March 2017 Gold Mineral Industry Survey, the U.S. will suffer a 26 mt gold supply deficit for Jan-May 2017:

 So, here we can see that the United States continues to export more gold than it mines and imports.
 However, Russia is doing the opposite and continues to add to its official gold reserves.

 Now, let’s compare this with the United States.
 The U.S. would have likely imported a net 4,500,000 barrels of oil per day in May.
-This is a total of 139 million barrels at a cost of $7 billion (based on Brent crude price of $50).
-Furthermore, the U.S. Government monthly deficit in May 2016 was $55 billion, but I believe it will be even higher in May 2017, when the U.S. Treasury releases the data.
+This is a total of 139 million barrels for $7 billion (based on Brent crude price of $50).
+Furthermore, the U.S. Government's monthly deficit in May 2016 was $55 billion, but I believe it will be even higher in May 2017, when the U.S. Treasury releases the data.